top of page

 Meetings

-- Monday work discussions are from 16:30 until 17:30.
-PhD-students, Post-Docs and internship students prepare a PowerPoint presentation (max 3 slides) of maximum 5 minutes.
-They present the results of the previous week, problems they encountered and the plan for the upcoming week.
+• Monday group meetings are from 09:00 until 10:30.
+One group member (PhDs, Post-Docs and internship students) is scheduled each week to give a 40 minutes presentation.
+To present the results and progress of the last 3 months, problems encountered and the plan for the next few months.
 Upload your PowerPoint presentation on the Google drive of the group account (chembio@rug.nl, F111490).

 Supervising students